data-preservation-programs/slingshot/participants/template.md

 *Please include a link to your project application or UI.
 It does not need to be super polished or completely functional.
 We will be reviewing this link periodically to verify that your project is eligible for final rewards.*

+## (3) What does your application/UI do?

+*Give us a brief description of what your application/UI does and how users are intended to interact with it.*

-## (3) If your project is using a curated dataset, which one are you using?
+## (4) If your project is using a curated dataset, which one are you using?

 *You can reference the list of curated datasets in this repo.
-If you'd like to use a dataset that is not on that list, please nominate your chosen dataset by updating the curated datasets table in this PR.*
+If you'd like to use a dataset that is not on that list, please nominate your chosen dataset by updating the curated datasets table in this PR.
+If nominating a dataset, do you own or have exclusive rights to the data you plan to use?*

+## (5) If your project is not using a curated dataset, please tell us a little bit more about your data by answering the questions below.

+*What sorts of data will you collect?
+Do you own or have exclusive rights to the data you plan to use?
+Is the data license available online?
+Does the data contain any sensitive or illegal information?*

-## (4) How much data are you planning to store to the Filecoin network during the Slingshot competition?
+## (6) How much data are you planning to store to the Filecoin network during the Slingshot competition?

 *Give us as realistic an estimate as you possibly can at this stage.
 We understand it's impossible to have perfect information before really starting your project!*

-## (5) How are you structuring the data?
+## (7) How are you structuring the data?

 *Is this structured or unstructured data?
 What data formats, schemas, etc. does this dataset follow?*

-## (6) What pre-processing are you doing before ingesting the data?
+## (8) What pre-processing are you doing before ingesting the data?

 *How will you prepare this data for ingestion into Filecoin?
 What size storage deals will you be making?
 If this is a tabular dataset or directory structure, how will you maintain indices into the data so you can retrieve specific data as needed for your application?
 This is currently one of the most important steps to being successful with data storage on Filecoin.
 Feel free to ask for help and/or look at docs for recommendations!*

-## (7)  What tech stack will you use to store the data?
+## (9)  What tech stack will you use to store the data?

 *Either: Powergate, Hosted Powergate, Textile Hub/Buckets, lotus, or some other solution.
 Tell us what you're planning to use and how.*

-## (8) How will you retrieve the data?
+## (10) How will you retrieve the data?

 *Share some more information about the data retrieval plans for your application?
 How often does the data need to be retrieved?
 What is the size of each individual read?
-Do you need to retrieve from Filecoin (colder storage) or from an intermediate caching layer, like IPFS?*

-## (9) How will your application/UI interact with the data?

-*How will your application/UI retrieve the necessary data and expose it/interact with it in the UI?*
+Do you need to retrieve from Filecoin (colder storage) or from an intermediate caching layer, like IPFS?
+How will your application/UI retrieve the necessary data and expose it/interact with it in the UI?*

-## (10) What does your application/UI do?

-*Give us a brief description of what your application/UI does and how users are intended to interact with it.*

 ## (11) Who is the intended user for your application/UI?